tldr-pages/tldr/pages/common/cal.md

 `cal -m {{month_number}}`

+- Display a 12 month calendar for the current year:

+`cal -y`

-- Display all 12 months of calendar for a specific year:
+- Display a 12 month calendar for a specific year:

-`cal 2013`
+`cal 2016`

 - Display date of Easter (western churches):